FlexShopper/terraform-aws-transfer/modules/user/README.md

-# AWS SFTP and FTPS Transfer-family Terraform module
+# AWS SFTP User for Transfer Family Server

-Terraform module which creates SFTP Transfer-family resources on AWS.
+Terraform module which creates SFTP User Transfer-family resources on AWS.

 These types of resources are supported: